About ASD Ascend

-Two years ago, in collaboration with the College Autism Network that is now part of the Association of Higher Education and Disability, we began to list all colleges and universities in the United States that had school programs for autistic students.
+Two years ago, in collaboration with the College Autism Network, we began to list all colleges and universities in the United States that had school programs for autistic students.
 We later expanded this aim to provide detailed information on these programs and thus, ASD Ascend was born.

 We wanted to provide a searchable database of these schools as well as schools with services beneficial for students with autism that did not have complete programs.
 To do so, we searched for details of the programs and services offered.
 We hired research assistants to help us review the most recent Carnegie list of all 4,567 colleges and universities in the United States.
 We looked at the information supplied online, and we called programs to ask additional questions.

 As we encountered more schools, we realized there was a need to organize and streamline the information.
 Some schools offered a lot of services while other schools offered one or two services.
 We thought that we could best help you by creating categories that would define the level of service offered for each school.

 The results of our efforts are the Platinum, Gold, Silver, and Bronze achievement levels.
 Instead of having to look at every school in the database, you can narrow down the school programs for autistic students according to your needs.
 At this stage, we only include colleges and universities with programs and services that are run by the campuses’ own staff.

 The information was last updated on July 15, 2020.
 Schools will be updated again by December 31, 2021.

 Click here to see our glossary in which terms are defined.

 The schools are listed in alphabetical order.
 If you choose to purchase a membership, you can filter the information by specific attributes.
 The information appears in alphabetical order after the filters are applied.

 You will be able to search school programs for autistic students according to specific attributes with a paid membership.
 Click here to join.

 Yes.
 All schools with either a dedicated program for students with autism or services designed to benefit students with autism are listed.